 The Nikon D5 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D2X writes its imaging data to Compact Flash cards, while the D5 uses Compact Flash or XQD cards.
 The D5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D2X only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D2X and Nikon D5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D2X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D2X was succeeded by the Nikon D2Xs.
+Both the D2X and the D5 have been discontinued, but can regularly be found used on eBay.
+The D2X was replaced by the Nikon D2Xs, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.